oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 <details><summary><b>What about the Rest Client interfaces ?
 They have matching annotations </b></summary>

 Many microservices also talk to other microservcies, and so their code may include interfaces representing those microservices.
 Those annotations may of course include annotations that make it look as it they are a REST endpoint, for example the interface will have `@Path` annotations.
-Of course you don't want them to be included in the OpenAPI speci of your service (they are after all internal implementation details, not part of your public API.)
+Of course you don't want them to be included in the OpenAPI speci of your service (they are after all internal implementation details, not part of your public API).

 Fortunately Helidon's OpenAPI implementation will automatically ignore any interfaces annotated with RegisterRestClient so you don't have to exclude those by hand.
 You may have noticed that you haven't seen anything relating to the StockManager interface in the OpenAPI output.